AvocadoCoin Achieves Self Reported Market Capitalization of $5.67 Billion (AVDO)

-AvocadoCoin (AVDO) traded 34.6% lower against the U.S. dollar during the 24 hour period ending at 20:00 PM Eastern on April 24th.
-AvocadoCoin has a total market capitalization of $5.67 billion and approximately $6,755.22 worth of AvocadoCoin was traded on exchanges in the last 24 hours.
-One AvocadoCoin token can now be purchased for about $723.69 or 0.02633126 BTC on major exchanges.
-In the last seven days, AvocadoCoin has traded 32.9% higher against the U.S. dollar.
+AvocadoCoin (AVDO) traded down 6.1% against the U.S. dollar during the one day period ending at 18:00 PM Eastern on May 1st.
+During the last week, AvocadoCoin has traded down 15.1% against the U.S. dollar.
+One AvocadoCoin token can now be bought for about $614.13 or 0.02194810 BTC on popular exchanges.
+AvocadoCoin has a market cap of $5.67 billion and approximately $1.74 worth of AvocadoCoin was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.